clawpack/doc/doc/installing.rst

 If this gives an error, see :ref:`trouble_makeoutput`.

-One could run the code by typing "./xamr", but using the make option has several advantages.
-For one thing, this checks dependencies to make sure the executable and data files are up to date, so you could have typed "make .output" without the first two steps above.

-Also, before running the code a subdirectory `_output` is created and the output of the code (often a large number of files) is directed to this subdirectory.
+Before running the code a subdirectory `_output` is created and the output of the code (often a large number of files) is directed to this subdirectory.
 This is convenient if you want to do several runs with different parameter values and keep the results organized.
 After the code